-31 March 2023 31 March 2022
+31 March 2025 31 March 2024

 Male Female Gender Diverse Male Female Gender Diverse

-Directors 4 1 - 4 1
+Directors 5 1 5 1

-Management 4 2 - 4 4
+Management 5 2 5 2

-A formal Diversity and Inclusion Policy was adopted by the Board in July 2022 and is reviewed annually.
-Radius Care is monitoring and working on matters covered by its Diversity and Inclusion Policy.
+A formal Diversity and Inclusion Policy (available on Radius Care's website) was adopted by the Board in July 2021.
+Radius Care monitors and addresses matters covered by its Diversity and Inclusion Policy.
 The Board is comfortable with the metrics and culture referred to in the policy and this is an area of continual improvement and focus.